emilepharand/Babilonia/README.md

 ## Use included vocabulary or add your own
 As of version 2.1, the application comes with a set of **2751 expressions** and **518 ideas** in **5 languages**: English, French, German, Spanish and Italian. **More get added** over time.

-You can also easily **add your own** expressions, ideas and languages.
+In addition to that, you can also easily **add your own** expressions, ideas and languages.
 You can then **practice them** just like the included vocabulary.
 This feature is especially useful if you want to **practice a language that is not included** in the default vocabulary or if you want to **add your own words** to practice.

-Keep in mind that while modifying included content is possible, it comes with an important caveat.
-As the application's content grows and evolves, the included vocabulary changes over time.
-That means that any modifications you make to the included vocabulary may be overwritten by future releases when updating your database.
+Simply keep in mind that while modifying included content is possible, it does come with an important caveat.
+As the application's content **grows and evolves** over time, the included vocabulary gets updated.
+That means that any modifications you make to the included vocabulary **may be overwritten** by future releases when updating your database.

 When you choose to modify the application's content, migrating to a newer version of the application is done using a best-effort approach.
-As a general rule, any new ideas and languages you add will not be affected.
+As a general rule, **any new ideas and languages you add will not be affected**.
+You also have the option to not update your vocabulary when updating the application.
 In any case, it is always highly recommended to **back up your data** before updating the application.

-## An important caveat
+## Why Babilonia?
-**Vocabulary** is only **one part** of language learning.
-That's why Babilonia does not seek to be the be-all and end-all of language learning tools. *Nothing is*.
-Learning languages requires a **variety of sources**.
-However, we believe that acquiring vocabulary is the single most important aspect of learning languages, which unlocks a world of possibilities.
+We created Babilonia because we believe that acquiring vocabulary is the **single most important** aspect of learning languages.
+Without words, you can't express your thoughts, understand others, or even learn grammar.
+That being said, obviously, vocabulary is only **one part** of language learning, albeit a key one.
+That's why Babilonia does not seek to be the be-all and end-all of language learning tools.
+Nothing is.
+Instead, it aims to be the **best tool** for learning vocabulary.

 ## How to use